UCSBCarpentry/ucsbcarpentry.github.io/index.md

 We offer guided and hands-on workshops to researchers, including undergraduate, staff, graduate students, post-docs, and faculty.
 These teachings focus on beginner-level research computing, data literacy, and information management.
-Resources that persist outside of workshops is our community of data research and programming "carpenters," and the teaching material of [previous workshops](https://ucsbcarpentry.github.io/past-workshops).
+Resources that persist outside of workshops are our community of data research and programming "carpenters" and the teaching materials of [previous workshops](https://ucsbcarpentry.github.io/past-workshops).

 If you want to stay in the loop for future workshops, you can join our [Carpentry mailing list](https://groups.google.com/u/1/a/library.ucsb.edu/g/carpentry/about) with an @ucsb.edu email address and/or join our [Slack channel](https://join.slack.com/t/ucsbcarpentry/shared_invite/zt-2kio5k9cx-Ro67PPzRDGOfeS3kMIuBAA).
 If you do not have an @ucsb.edu email address, please email the DREAM Lab directly so we can add you.

 For a few of us, teaching Carpentry workshops is part of our job descriptions, but most are volunteers from around campus and the global Carpentries community- including researchers, post-docs, graduate students, faculty and staff.
-If you would like to get involved with putting on these workshops, please email us at **dreamlab@library.ucsb.edu** or visit our **[Instructors Page](https://ucsbcarpentry.github.io/community/instructors)**.
+If you would like to get involved with putting on these workshops, please email us at **dreamlab@library.ucsb.edu** or visit our **[Carpentry Community Page](https://ucsbcarpentry.github.io/community/instructors)**.

 *Signed,*
 <br>